Doctor of Philosophy in Zoology (PhD)

-Graduate programs are required to review their applicants and submit their nominees to the Faculty of Graduate and Postdoctoral Studies by 4:00pm on Tuesday, 25 September 2018.
-Both the nomination letters and transcript files are to be submitted by programs using the UBC Workspace folder set up by G+PS.
+Graduate programs are required to review their applicants and submit their nominees to the Faculty of Graduate and Postdoctoral Studies by 4:00pm on Tuesday, 24 September 2019.
+The cover memo, nomination letters and transcript files are to be submitted by programs using the UBC Workspace folder set up by G+PS.

 The Faculty of Graduate and Postdoctoral Studies will convene an adjudication committee composed of UBC faculty members to review nominations submitted by graduate programs and select UBC's nominees to the national competition.
 This committee is made up of three subcommittees, one for each of the federal funding agencies.